goodevilgenius/dropbox-shell/README.md

 Dropbox/remote/toprint/
 Dropbox/remote/printed/

-Optionally, remote can be named remote_{something} if you want to do this on multiple machines so that you may distinguish them.
+Optionally, the directory path can be specified as the initial argument, if a folder other than `Dropbox/remote` is desired.

+Previous versions allowed you to specify a separate directory in the form of `Dropbox/remote_{something}` with `{something}` as the initial argument.
+I have preserved this, however this behavior is deprecated, and may be removed in future versions.

 Place any executable files (scripts or compiled programs) into the commands folder.

 Then run the following command to execute scripts on your machine:
-dropbox_shell.sh
+`dropbox_shell.sh`
-or dropbox_shell.sh {something}
+or `dropbox_shell.sh {something}`

 All files in the commands folder will be executed.
 Output will be written to a log file in output, and the file will be moved to the old folder.
 Additionally, printable files in toprint will be printed, and moved to the printed folder.

+Certain special files (Java .jar, etc.) may be placed in the folder, and they will be executed by their respective interpreters/virtual machines.

+Currently supported special files are:

+* `.class`: run as `java {classname}`
+* `.jar`: run as `java -jar {file}`
+* `.n`: run as `neko {file}`

+Other files will be made executable, and executed directly, so be sure to include a shebang in scripts.

 If no files are found in commands or toprint, the program does nothing.

 Ideally, this should be added to a cronjob.
 My cronjob for this looks like this:
-*/3 * * * *     bash /path/to/dropbox_shell.sh
+`*/3 * * * *     bash /path/to/dropbox_shell.sh`
 This runs it every three minutes.

 If a file in the commands folder is named "at-some time string", instead of executing it right away, it's assumed to be a bash script to be run using the "at" command, and "some time string" is the time to execute it.
 E.g., creating a script in the folder called "at-now + 20 minutes" will cause that file to be run twenty minutes from the time dropbox_shell is run.
+This form should only be used for shell scripts.